 This would be the case throughout the sixteenth century.
 Also, slavery was not racially based.
 The Africans kidnapped by the Portuguese were baptized, many were educated, and all were integrated into the lower classes of Portuguese society.
 Africans and Europeans intermarried; to this day, most Portuguese are of mixed blood.
 This early trade in human lives was relatively small.

 Two things, however, would change history.
 The conquering of South, Central, and North America precipitated the need for huge amounts of subsistence labor, and the development of high-production agricultural economies in America in the late eighteenth and early nineteenth centuries considerably changed the face of the African slave trade and its aftermath.
-The 1884 Berlin Conference followed this and opened the era of colonization of the African continent by Europe.
+The 1884 Berlin Conference followed this and opened Europe's era of colonization of the African continent.

 The Act, which came into effect on January 1, 1949, was passed in consequence of the 1947 Commonwealth conference on nationality and citizenship, which had agreed that each of the Commonwealth member states would legislate for its citizenship, distinct from the shared status of "Commonwealth citizen" (formerly known as "British subject").
-About twenty years later, the UK passed the Commonwealth Immigrants Act in 1962.
+The UK passed the Commonwealth Immigrants Act in 1962, about twenty years later.
 This was pushback against the influx of non-white citizens in that part of Europe.
 Similar legislation was also passed in most of the other Commonwealth countries.
 The Act formed the basis of the United Kingdom's nationality law until the British Nationality Act 1981 came into force in 1983.
 Most of its provisions have been repealed or superseded by subsequent legislation, though parts remain in force.